ConnerGrice/Geant4-Development/README.md

 To see if this is the case, I will try and generate a new set of data and redo the entire calculation using that.

+### Results

+After generating a new set of particle data, the output is exaclty the same.
+Now I am not sure what is going on.